Fusion: a general framework for hierarchical tilings of $R^d$: Dynamics of fusion tilings

 \subsection{Invariant measures in general tiling dynamical systems}

 We begin our treatment of the ergodic theory of fusion tilings with a discussion of how invariant measures work for a general FLC tiling dynamical systems $X$, with a focus on patch frequency.
-For convenience, we assume that our action is by $G = \R^d$ only.
+For convenience, we assume for the remainder of Section \ref{Dynamics.section} that our action is by $G = \R^d$ only.
+See section \ref{othergroups} for the modifications needed to apply this theory to other subgroups of the Euclidean group.

 Let $P$ be any patch of tiles containing the origin.
 Let $U$ be a measurable subset of $\R^d$, let $X_{P,U}$ be the cylinder set of all tilings in $X$ that contain $P - \vec v$ for some $\vec v \in U$, and let $\chi_{P,U}$ to be the indicator function of this cylinder set.
 The sets $X_{P,U}$, plus translates of these sets, generate our $\sigma$-algebra of measurable sets in $X$.
 Let $\mu$ be an invariant measure on $X$.
-If $U$ is sufficiently small that, for every tiling $\T \in X$, there is at most one $\vec v \in U$ for which $P - \vec v \subset \T$, then $\mu(X_{P,U})$ must be proportional to the volume of $U$ and we define
+If $U$ is sufficiently small, then for every tiling $\T \in X$, there is at most one $\vec v \in U$ for which $P - \vec v \subset \T$.
+Since the measure is additive and translation-invariant, $\mu(X_{P,U})$ must be proportional to the volume of $U$ and we define

 a quantity that is independent of $U$.

 For any $A \subset \R^d$ we denote the number of times an equivalent copy of $P$ appears in $\T$, completely contained in the set $A$, as $\#(P \text{ in } A \cap \T)$.
 As a special case, if $P'$ is another patch (usually some supertile), we denote by $\#(P \text{ in } P')$ the number of equivalent copies of $P$ completely contained in $P'$.
 Next we pick a specific $U_0$ that is a small ball centered at the origin and define the function